Residential Construction Program

 Math and science review in preparation for writing the Apprenticeship and Industry Training Entrance Exam.
 Those who pass the exam are provided with personal protective equipment (PPE) and a carpentry tool set.

 4. Home Construction

-Trade Wind's clients build a tiny home from start to finish, where they are exposed to carpentry, plumbing, electrical, flooring, insulating, glazing, painting, and drywall trades.
+Trade Wind's clients take part in the assembly of a high efficiency home and other projects, where they are exposed to carpentry, plumbing, electrical, flooring, insulating, glazing, painting, and drywall trades.